-Additionally, the Company granted 400,000(1) LTIP RSUs to the Corporation's President and CEO on May 6, 2013 with a vesting date of May 6, 2016, subject to additional terms and conditions relating to resignation, disability, death etc. It was agreed that no further RSUs would be granted to the President and CEO prior and up to May 6, 2018.
-As the Company again reached its ROCE Threshold for the year ended December 31, 2015, LTIP RSUs were considered by the Board of Directors at its meeting of March 15, 2016.
-The Board resolved to grant LTIP RSU units to the executive management team and key management (excluding the President and CEO) with an effective grant date of March 21, 2016.
+The Company granted 400,000(1) LTIP RSUs to the Corporation's President and CEO on May 6, 2013 with a vesting date of May 6, 2016, subject to additional terms and conditions relating to resignation, disability, death etc. It was agreed that no further RSUs would be granted to the President and CEO prior and up to May 6, 2018.

-The RSUs are a full-value phantom shares payable in cash on the third anniversary of their issue, provided the individual is still in the employ of the Company.
+The RSUs are full-value phantom shares payable in cash on the third anniversary of their issue, provided the individual is still in the employ of the Company.
 The amount to be paid is determined by multiplying the number of RSUs by the six-month average trading price of the Corporation's common shares on the TSX immediately preceding the anniversary date.